 Corals in particular can take years to recover from being damaged, due to being very slow growing.
 Fish and other creatures have specific diets that don’t necessarily include snacks from divers.
 Your actions underwater can have a real impact – whether it’s dropping litter, kicking out with fins, or leaving bubbles in tunnels and caves.

-Of course, you’ve come on holiday to enjoy seeing marine wildlife behaving naturally in pristine habitats – the last thing you want to do is cause harm, even though it’s accidental.
-It’s clear that boats and kayaks can add a lot to your marine wildlife experience – but need to be well managed.
+Of course, you’ve come on holiday to enjoy marine wildlife behaving naturally in pristine habitats.
+The last thing you want is to cause harm, even accidentally.
+Boats and kayaks can greatly enhance your wildlife experience; however, visitors must use them responsibly and follow best-practice guidelines.

 Because of the damage that anchors can cause, this deserves a special mention: